In a word, yes. The vast majority of programme participants report significant benefits on a range of writing-related dimensions.

 We know that life as a graduate student or early-career academic can be hard.

-Our baseline dataset shows that reporting on the past 7 days, the majority of participants report dissatisfaction with the quantity and quality of work they’ve done, as well as with the balance of time devoted to work and other things, and to writing versus other work tasks.
-Reporting on their current situation overall, a majority of participants report low degrees of structure in their working week, low connectedness with their peers, low ability to focus when they sit down to work and to estimate how long tasks take, combined with high levels of anxiety about work and low levels of career confidence.
+Our baseline dataset shows that reporting on the past 7 days, the majority of participants (50 to 70%) report dissatisfaction with the quantity and quality of work they’ve done, as well as with the balance of time devoted to work and other things, and to writing versus other work tasks.
+Reporting on their current situation overall, a majority of participants report low connectedness with their peers (66%), low degrees of structure in their working week (65%), as well as low ability to estimate how long tasks take (60%) and to focus when they sit down to work (54%).
+These problems are combined with high levels of anxiety about work (85% are quite, very, or extremely anxious) and low levels of career confidence (57% are not very or not at all confident).

 It’s not all bad, of course.

-There’s a more positive picture as regards confidence in ability to complete tasks successfully and on time, looking forward to getting back to work on a Monday morning, looking forward specifically to writing, and finding it easy to describe one’s academic research to other people.
+There’s a more positive picture as regards confidence in ability to complete tasks successfully and on time, looking forward to getting back to work on a Monday morning, looking forward specifically to writing, and finding it easy to describe one’s academic research to other people, with a majority of respondents (60 to 80%) reporting some degree of confidence/enjoyment/ease on these dimensions.

 We want to help reduce the bad and increase the good.
 We hope this programme will help do that for you, but we know it can still be improved, and we also know that however good it gets, it can’t do everything.
 The programme was created in response to wider problems that can’t be solved overnight.